realityforge/gwt-contacts/README.txt

 * Integration of checkstyle rules to help enforce good styles.
 * Conversion of the server-side to use EJBs for the service layer and JPA for the persistence layer.
+* Convert to using Domgen to generate service/event/entity boilerplate.
 * Conversion to using a maven-style source code layout and the Buildr tool to automate the builds.
 * Integration with the Intellij IDEA IDE added.